perpen/pod/README.md

 ============
 - Your own linux-home in stash, eg fork mine
 - Source /pod/pod-profile.sh from your .bash_profile
-- Secrets
+- Secrets - how to seed it simply?
 - tmux config
 - .gitignore: .pod-secrets, .pod-profiled, .pod-args

 FILES
 =====
-Dockerfile
+- Dockerfile
+- entrypoint - dockerfile entry point
+- pod - cli for use from the container
+- rebuild
-entrypoint - dockerfile entry point pod-pairing - utility for sharing tmux session pod - cli for calling from within container rebuild user-init - called after boot to configure user account
+- user-init - called on container start to configure user account

 TODO
 ====
+- big issue: can't expose port in container
 - portal:
   - nice urls, try avoiding ui
   - portal is a k8s app which gets info from url or form, then redirects to